GlobalDataverseCommunityConsortium/dataverse-previewers/README.md

 ![Preview common data types](https://github.com/QualitativeDataRepository/dataverse-previewers/blob/master/examples/datasetdisplay.png?raw=true)

 ## Installation
 These previewers can be run without downloading them by simply running the curl command(s) below to register then with your local dataverse instance.
 There is one command per mimetype you wish to preview (i.e. multiple commands to cover different types of images.)
 You can run any/all of the commands as you like.
 Note that the Hypothesis annotation previewer assumes a custom mimetype and may not be useful for most Dataverses (contact QDR for more information).
+Dataverse 4.11+ is required.

 ## How do they work?
 The tools here are lightweight wrappers around standard HTML5 functionality (e.g. audio, video), or third-party libraries (pdf) or some combination (e.g. standard image displays with a third-party library to allow zooming, simple text/html displays with third-party libraries used to sanitize content to avoid security issues).